Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Experiments

-\textbf{Charades-STA and QVHighlights} are widely adopted benchmarks for evaluating temporal moment retrieval and video highlight detection.
-Although E.T.Bench tasks such as \texttt{TVG}, \texttt{VHD}, and \texttt{TEM} include data from these two benchmarks, we report additional results directly on the original benchmarks to facilitate comparisons with existing methods.
-Specifically, the simplified single-segment evaluation used by E.T.Bench reduces difficulty for tasks such as temporal grounding/moment retrieval and highlight detection, especially on QVHighlights, which often contains samples with multiple ground-truth event segments.

-We adopt the standard metrics for these benchmarks: for Charades-STA~\cite{gao2017tall}, we use recall at temporal Intersection over Union thresholds of 0.5 (R@1$_{0.5}$) and 0.7 (R@1$_{0.7}$); for QVHighlights, we use mean Average Precision (mAP) for moment retrieval (MR) and highlight detection (HL), along with HIT@0.1, indicating the accuracy of retrieving the top relevant highlights.
+\textbf{Charades-STA and QVHighlights} are widely adopted benchmarks for temporal grounding and video highlight detection.
+The \texttt{TVG} task of E.T.
+Bench contains samples from both these two benchmarks, but does not evaluate the highlight detection performance for QVHighlights.
+We thus report additional results directly on the original benchmarks to facilitate comparisons with existing methods.
+For Charades-STA~\citep{gao2017tall}, we use recall at temporal Intersection over Union thresholds of 0.3 (R@1$_{0.3}$), 0.5 (R@1$_{0.5}$) and 0.7 (R@1$_{0.7}$).
+For QVHighlights, we use mean Average Precision (mAP) and HIT@1 for highlight detection.